11BelowStudio/ce888/labs/lab9/README.md

 ## Lab Exercises

-- [ ] Create a folder called lab9
+- [x] Create a folder called lab9
-- [ ] Open advanced_transfer_learning.ipynb in Colab and go through the code, filling the bits that you're prompted to fill.
+- [x] Open advanced_transfer_learning.ipynb in Colab and go through the code, filling the bits that you're prompted to fill.
-- [ ] Open the quiz on Moodle.
+- [x] Open the quiz on Moodle.
 You'll have to copy some printouts from the noteboook and upload some of the files that are generated as you train your networks.
-- [ ] After you're done, make sure you save your version of the notebook in your lab9 folder in Github!
+- [x] After you're done, make sure you save your version of the notebook in your lab9 folder in Github!

+note: couldn't upload the 'vgg16_model_featureExtraction.h5' file, 3big5git